Esri/cluster-simulator-for-geoevent/README.md

 ## Instructions

-Building the source code:
+### Before Building:

 1. Open a command prompt in the directory containing the pom.xml file.
 2. Make sure JavaFX is on the classpath with this command "mvn com.zenjava:javafx-maven-plugin:2.0:fix-classpath"   (for details on this, see http://zenjava.com/javafx/maven/fix-classpath.html)

+### Building a JAR file
-3. Build the application - "mvn clean jfx:jar" which creates a jar file in the ./target/jfx/app folder.
+  1. "mvn clean jfx:jar" which creates a jar file in the ./target/jfx/app folder.
-4. Now you can run the executable jar file by going to the folder where the jar file is (./target/jfx/app), and running "java -jar <jar-file-name>"
+  2. Now you can run the executable jar file by going to the folder where the jar file is (./target/jfx/app), and running "java -jar <jar-file-name>"

+### Building a native executable
+  1. "mvn clean jfx:native", which will place the executable program in "target/jfx/native/bundles"
+  2. This executable can be run directly, if copying it to another location, also copy the subdirectories with the libraries it depends on.

 ## Requirements